jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-scale which corresponds to our third they defined theoretically as the lower octave of the fifth four times removed (c-g-d-a-e) ; and they considered it a dissonance because of its complicated mathematical relations (64 : 81).
-To the Arabs belongs the merit of having enriched the exact theory of music by the conception of the consonant third (see my " Studies in the History of Musical Notation/' pp. 77-85).
-The so-called "Measure-theory of the Arabic-Persian theorists, which demonstrates the theory of intervals from a string divided into twelve equal parts, not only counts the major third (4 : 5) and the minor third (5 : 6) among the consonances, but also the major sixth (3 : 5) and the minor sixth (5 : 8).
-It looks very much as if their music was no more exclusively monophonic (i. e. in unison), than that of the Greeks ; and as if they must have known the importance of the consonant chords.
-The oldest statements of this theory known to us (though they probably came down from a much older date), belong to the end of the thirteenth and the beginning of the fourteenth centuries ; i. e., to a time when our Western music had no theoretical conception of the consonant third ; although it had considerably developed the polyphonic style (discard, Fauxbourdori).
+scale which corresponds to our third they defined theoretically as the lower octave of the fifth four times removed (c-g-d-a-e); and they considered it a dissonance because of its complicated mathematical relations (64:81).
+To the Arabs belongs the merit of having enriched the exact theory of music by the conception of the consonant third (see my “Studies in the History of Musical Notation,” pp. 77–85).
+The so-called “Measure-theory of the Arabic-Persian theorists, which demonstrates the theory of intervals from a string divided into twelve equal parts, not only counts the major third (4:5) and the minor third (5:6) among the consonances, but also the major sixth (3:5) and the minor sixth (5:8).
+It looks very much as if their music was no more exclusively monophonic (_i. e._ in unison), than that of the Greeks; and as if they must have known the importance of the consonant chords.
+The oldest statements of this theory known to us (though they probably came down from a much older date), belong to the end of the thirteenth and the beginning of the fourteenth centuries; _i. e._, to a time when our Western music had no theoretical conception of the consonant third; although it had considerably developed the polyphonic style (_discant_, _Fauxbourdon_).

-The man who first introduced the consonant third into our occidental music was Ludovico Fogliani (Musica theorica, 1529).
-He seems not to have been aware that this was anything new ; nor was Gioseffo Zarlino, who did the same thing in 1558, in his " Instituzioni harmoniche."
-They both based their theories on those of the Greek theorists, Didymus and Ptolemy, who, among other divisions of the fourth (tetra-chord), used the third (4 : 5) consisting of a major tone (8 : 9) and a minor tone (9 : 10).
-But although the Greeks did happen on this third, they never regarded or treated it as a consonance; and neither Zarlino nor Fogliani had any occasion to disclaim the originality of their idea.
+The man who first introduced the consonant third into our occidental music was _Ludovico Fogliani_ (Musica theorica, 1529).
+He seems not to have been aware that this was anything new; nor was _Gioseffo Zarlino_, who did the same thing in 1558, in his “Instituzioni harmoniche.”
+They both based their theories on those of the Greek theorists, Didymus and Ptolemy, who, among other divisions of the fourth (tetra-chord), used the third (4:5) consisting of a major tone (8:9) and a minor tone (9:10).
+But although the Greeks did happen on this third, they never regarded or treated it as a _consonance_; _and neither_ Zarlino nor Fogliani had any occasion to disclaim the originality of their idea.

 But Zarlino went further.
-He gave to the world the conception of the consonant chord, in its double form of major and minor chord.
+He gave to the world the conception of _the_ _consonant chord, in its double form of major and minor chord_.

-In practice musicians had long ago discovered empirically the consonant harmonies which lie at the foundation of polyphony ; but both theory and practical instruction were totally wanting in the conceptions necessary to define these formations.
-Zarlino, in his " Instituzioni" (I. 30 and III, -31),
+In practice musicians had long ago discovered empirically the consonant harmonies which lie at the foundation of polyphony; but both theory and practical instruction were totally wanting in the conceptions necessary to define these formations.
+Zarlino, in his “Instituzioni” (I. 30 and III, 31),

 ---